CryoHype: Reconstructing a thousand cryo-EM structures with transformer-based hypernetworks: Methods

-Finally, the final INR parameters $\theta_i^F$ are used to instantiate the INR $f$, which parametrizes the structure $\hat{V}$.
+The final INR parameters $\theta_j^F$ are used to instantiate the INR $f$, which parametrizes the structure $\hat{V}$.
 The INR $f$ maps Fourier space coordinates $(k_x, k_y, k_z)$ to the Fourier-transformed electron scattering potential at that coordinate, producing a clean (i.e., not noisy and CTF-free) prediction $\Tilde{X}$. $\Tilde{X}$ is then multiplied by the CTF (see Section~\ref{sec:image-formation}), and a reconstruction loss (mean-square error, MSE) is computed between the ground truth views and predicted views, and gradients are backpropagated to the hypernetwork.
 Note that \method/ is trained end-to-end, with the learnable parameters being (1) the ViT encoder $g$, (2) the extra learnable weight tokens $w_i, 1 \le i \le q$, (3) the decoder's base parameters $\theta_j, 1 \le j \le L$, where $L$ is the number of layers in the decoder, and (4) the learnable linear heads $\texttt{Head}_j, 1 \le j \le L$.

 \textbf{Latent space embeddings.} Unlike autoencoder and autodecoder-based reconstruction methods, \method/ does not have a canonical low-dimensional latent space.
-For our latent space analysis, we use the tokens $w_1^F, \ldots, w_q^F$ (blue tokens of Fig.~\ref{fig:framework}).
-These tokens have total dimension $qd$ where $q$ is the number of weight tokens and $d$ is the dimension of the ViT and are extremely high-dimensional.
-To obtain an interpretable latent space, we perform dimensionality reduction in two stages: first, we use principal component analysis (PCA) to reduce to a smaller dimension $d_1 \ll qd$, with $d_1=100$.
+For our latent space analysis, we consider the set of tokens $\{w_i^F\}_{i = 1}^F$ (blue square in Fig.~\ref{fig:framework}) to comprise the model's latent space.
+These tokens have total dimension $qd$ where $q$ is the number of weight tokens and $d$ is the dimension of the ViT, with the total latent dimension being extremely high-dimensional.
+To get an interpretable latent space, we perform dimensionality reduction in two stages: first, we use principal component analysis (PCA) to reduce to a smaller dimension $d_1 \ll qd$, with $d_1=100$.
 We then use UMAP~\citep{mcinnes2018umap} to further reduce the dimension to 2 for visualization.